HzFu/DENet_GlaucomaScreen/README.md

 But, here is an other glaucoma challenge, *Retinal Fundus Glaucoma Challenge (REFUGE)*, including disc/cup segmentation, glaucoma screening, and localization of Fovea.
 If you are interested, you can register it from:
 [[HERE]](https://refuge.grand-challenge.org/home/)

-We also provide the results of our DENet, the details could be found from [[HERE]](https://github.com/HzFu/REFUGE_baseline)
+We also provide the results of our DENet, the details could be found from: [[HERE]](https://github.com/HzFu/REFUGE_baseline)

 ----------------